+Make pie chart paper pendants.
 If charts, graphs and metrics are your thing, you might enjoy crafting some pie chart pendants.

 I'm helping lead this table, so I needed to give it a test drive and make up some samples.
 You know how a project usually has four tedious steps you tolerate and one step that's super fun?
 I think this is one of the few where all of the steps are fun.
-Or maybe that's just me.
+How to make gift bags from newspaper.
 When I bought something at a store recently, the clerk handed me my purchase in a bag made from a newspaper.

 I liked it very much and had to make some more—thus today's DIY recycled newspaper project: gift bags made from the Wall Street Journal.
 You can vary the dimensions, of course, but here's what I used to create a bag that's 5" tall, 4.5" wide, and 3" deep.
 Stack two sheets of newspaper on top of each other.
-This will be a two-ply bag for extra sturdiness.
+Make your own fabric prints using the sun.
 The folks who make Inkodye sent over a sample the other day.

 Inkodye is light-sensitive dye for textiles or any natural fibers, including wood and raw leather.
 It acts like the Sunprint paper you might have used as a kid, only you can brush this dye on anything you want and it comes in lots of colors.
 Like orange, of course.
-For my first test of this magical stuff, I planned to make a safety pin print on fabric.
+Picture frame project with Inkodye.
+Inkodye testing continues in the Jones lab, this time on wood.

 This time I tried to get fancy with the light-sensitive dye and see if a drawing could be transferred onto fabric.
 (Click the image above to view a little larger.)
 Print your own fabric with Inkodye.
 I played with Inkodye again—a photo-sensitive dye that uses the sun to develop prints on natural materials like wood and fabric.